poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

   has an experimental feature that tries to fix it but it was very buggy.
 Sometimes it was flickering sometimes the lines didn't show up after scrolling.
-Obviously no blame towards the package creators, I think the problem appears because of how Emacs handles faces, making some stuff annoying to do.
+Obviously no blame towards the package creators, I think the problems appear because of how Emacs handles faces, making some stuff annoying to do.
 - No proper highlight column at cursor position, which could be used as a workaround for the lack of nice looking indentation guides.
   The best extension was [this
-  one](https://codeberg.org/akib/emacs-hl-column) but it still wasn't interacting properly with company-mode and it sometimes pushed the first completionsuggestion forward.
+  one](https://codeberg.org/akib/emacs-hl-column) but it still wasn't interacting properly with company-mode and it sometimes pushed the first completion suggestion forward.
 - No proper dap-mode.
 Well there's the dap-mode plugin but it requires you to use lsp-mode which I don't like I don't want to be locked in that ecosystem.